MEMBERSHIP DONATE

 West Virginia Chapter of The American Chestnut Foundation

 The Maryland Native Plant Society is partnering with both New Germany State Park and the Friends of New Germany State Park to sponsor this FREE event!
-The public is welcome to attend (no registration required) but your support of the vendors & organizations through your purchases is deeply appreciated!
-Snacks and drinks will be available at the Lake House.
-There’s a possibility that there will also be a food truck selling sandwiches, so stay tuned for updates!
+The public is welcome to attend (no registration required) but your support of the vendors and organizations through your purchases is deeply appreciated!
+Only snacks and drinks are available at the Lake House, so pack a picnic lunch and spend the day at this beautiful mountain park!

 Driving Directions: